leomeinel-bak/vitaltpa/README.md

 ### Description

-VitalTrash is a Plugin that gives players the ability to open a trash interface.
+VitalTpa is a Plugin that gives players the ability to teleport to each other.

-This plugin is perfect for any server wanting their players to dispose items on the go.
+This plugin is perfect for any server wanting their players to have an easy way of teleporting.

 ### Features

-* Open Trash interface
+* Teleport to others
+* Teleport others to you

 ### Built With